TBerrigan2101/project-one/README.md

 ### 8.3 Unfixed bugs

-I am still not happy with layout of the map on the 'Contact' section
+I am still not happy with layout of the map on the 'Contact' section.
+I had it proportionally filling the left column using my two column grid method but I was using percentages for width to allow for mobile scaling as advised and the validator kept giving me an error using percentages due to the embedding code I used to source the map.

 ### 8.4 Supported Screens and Browsers